 - Put pressure on your government to do the right thing, take on vested interests, and show some leadership and vision.

 - Make these topics part of your everyday actions and conversations.
-Sign up for our Thrill me! newsletter, then share, share, share!
+Register your interest in our 1 billion acres of hemp project, Hempoffset, then share, share, share!

 *We’re taking Dublin councils (there are three for one city!) to task over lack of waste segregation in public bins.
 Look out for a post here soon, where we’ll share their responses.